Nuremberg S-Bahn: Towards Markt Erlbach and Cadolzburg

 The branch lines to Cadolzburg (Rangau Railway) and Markt Erlbach (Zenn Valley Railway) are currently not electrified and electrification is often seen as precondition for S-Bahn service along those lines.
 Other proposals call for the use of hydrogen powered trains or battery electric trains to replace existing diesel multiple units.

 Towards Gräfenberg

 There are also plans to use the (largely extant but not used for passenger service) Nuremberg Ringbahn to integrate the Gräfenberg railway (which currently terminates at Nuremberg Nordost station along the Ringbahn) into the S-Bahn network.
 One of several proposals calls for the linking of the aforementioned lines to Cadolzburg and Markt Erlbach via the Ringbahn.
 However, such plans have repeatedly failed to reach the required benefit cost ratio above 1.0.

 Towards Crailsheim

 In December 2020 the ministers of transportation for Baden Württemberg and Bayern announced their intention to extend the S4 from its current endpoint at Dombühl across the state line to Crailsheim with a proposed entry into service 2024.
+This extension opened as planned with the December 2024 schedule change.